aw126/chain-docs/docs/getting-started/mainnet.md

 ::: tip

-- Once your funds were unbonded, It will be locked until the `unbonding_time` has passed.
+- Once your funds were unbonded, they will be locked until the `unbonding_time` has passed.

 :::